-Anne Sheehan, Director of Corporate Governance, California State Teachers Retirement System, gave the keynote address at the 2015 Private Fund Conference on the Role of Activist Funds.
+Anne Sheehan, Director of Corporate Governance, California State Teachers the keynote address at the 2015 Private Fund Activist Funds.

-THE LOWELL MILKEN INSTITUTE ENGAGES WITH THE BUSINESS LAW COMMUNITY

-The Lowell Milken Institute is a forum for business professionals, practitioners, advisors, academics, students and members of the public to explore the most important business and legal issues.
+THE LOWELL MILKEN INSTITUTE ENGAGES WITH THE BUSINESS LAW COMMUNITY The Lowell Milken Institute is a forum for business professionals, practitioners, advisors, academics, students and members of the public to explore the most important business and legal issues.
 Inviting knowledgeable speakers, tackling difficult issues and providing a place for nuanced conversation, the Institute seeks to become an important forum for the business law community.